MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 When you create your apps, you must consider to enable notifications for your app to effectively engage and retain users in Teams.

 * What is the targeted user experience in Teams?
-  * Use Activity notifications when you want users to consume notifications in Activity & Main Pane. <br>
+  * Use Activity notifications when you want users to consume notifications in Activity and main pane. <br>
-  * Use Bot notifications when you want users to interact with Adaptive Card.
+  * Use notification bot when you want users to interact with Adaptive Card.

 * How do you expect users to interact with the notification?
-  * Bot notifications should encourage conversations with the bot. <br>
+  * Notification bot must encourage conversations with the bot. <br>
-  * If no further conversation is expected between the user and bot, use Activity notifications instead.
+  * If no further conversation is expected between the user and bot, use activity notifications instead.

 :::image type="content" source="../../assets/images/app-notifications.png" alt-text="Screenshot shows you to choose your right notification framework for your app." lightbox="../../assets/images/app-notifications.png":::